coding-armadillo/learn-python/lesson/lessons/make-executables.md

 pyinstaller script.py
 ```

-The bundle will be generated in a folde called `dist`.
+The bundle will be generated in a folder called `dist`.

 As mentioned above, if we prefer single executable file, include the `--onefile` option.